-- 4. The Handbook has been issued by the Commission and, together with Statements issued by the Commission, contains the rules and guidance referred to in Regulation 3(2) of the Criminal Justice (Proceeds of Crime) (Financial Services Businesses) (Bailiwick of Guernsey) Regulations, 2007 as amended (the Regulations), section 15(6)(a) of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended, section 15 of the Disclosure (Bailiwick of Guernsey) Law, 2007 and section 15 of the Transfer of Funds (Guernsey) Ordinance, 2007; the Transfer of Funds (Alderney) Ordinance, 2007 and the Transfer of Funds (Sark) Ordinance, 2007. - 5.
+- 4. The Handbook has been issued by the Commission and, together with Statements issued by the Commission, contains the rules and guidance referred to in Regulation 3(2) of the Criminal Justice (Proceeds of Crime) (Financial Services Businesses) (Bailiwick of Guernsey) Regulations, 2007 as amended (the Regulations), section 15(8) of the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended, section 15 of the Disclosure (Bailiwick of Guernsey) Law, 2007 and section 15 of the Transfer of Funds (Guernsey) Ordinance, 2007; the Transfer of Funds (Alderney) Ordinance, 2007 and the Transfer of Funds (Sark) Ordinance, 2007. - 5.
 The Handbook is issued to assist financial services businesses to comply with the requirements of the relevant legislation concerning money laundering, terrorist financing and related offences to prevent the Bailiwick's financial system from being used in the laundering of money or the financing of terrorism.
 The Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as amended and the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended states that the Guernsey courts shall take account of rules made and guidance given by the Commission in determining whether or not a person has complied with the Regulations.

-- 6. The Guernsey AML/CFT framework includes the following legislation, which is referred to in the Handbook as the relevant enactments: - The Money Laundering (Disclosure of Information) (Guernsey) Law, 1995; - The Money Laundering (Disclosure of Information) (Alderney) Law, 1998 as amended; - The Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as amended; - The Drug Trafficking (Bailiwick of Guernsey) Law, 2000 as amended; - The Money Laundering (Disclosure of Information) (Sark) Law, 2001 as amended; - The Terrorism (United Nations Measures) (Channel Islands) Order 2001; - The Al-Qa'ida and Taliban (United Nations Measures) (Channel Islands) Order 2002; - The Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended; - The Transfer of Funds (Guernsey) Ordinance, 2007; - The Transfer of Funds (Alderney) Ordinance, 2007; - The Transfer of Funds (Sark) Ordinance, 2007; - The Disclosure (Bailiwick of Guernsey) Law, 2007; - The Disclosure (Bailiwick of Guernsey) Regulations, 2007; - The Terrorism and Crime (Bailiwick of Guernsey) Regulations, 2007 as amended: - The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law, 2008 as amended;
+- 6. The Guernsey AML/CFT framework includes the following legislation, which is referred to in the Handbook as the relevant enactments: - The Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as amended: - The Drug Trafficking (Bailiwick of Guernsey) Law, 2000 as amended; - The Terrorism (United Nations Measures) (Channel Islands) Order 2001; - The Al-Qa'ida and Taliban (United Nations Measures) (Channel Islands) Order 2002; - The Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended; - The Transfer of Funds (Guernsey) Ordinance, 2007; - The Transfer of Funds (Alderney) Ordinance, 2007; - The Transfer of Funds (Sark) Ordinance, 2007; - The Disclosure (Bailiwick of Guernsey) Law, 2007; - The Disclosure (Bailiwick of Guernsey) Regulations, 2007; - The Terrorism and Crime (Bailiwick of Guernsey) Regulations, 2007 as amended; - The Registration of Non-Regulated Financial Services Businesses (Bailiwick of Guernsey) Law, 2008 as amended;